20+ Healthy Habits Proven to Boost Your Brain Health

 Inner calm isn’t the only perk to be gained by taking a yoga class, according to a team of UCLA neuroscientists.
 They discovered people who practiced Kundalini yoga and meditation for three months had a reduction in the cognitive and issues that often precede Alzheimer’s disease and other forms of dementia.
 In fact, yoga was found to be even more effective than traditional memory enhancement exercises.

-Check out these other surprising benefits of yoga.
+Here are more surprising health benefits of yoga.

 Throw a dinner party